 The Kinds Of Surfaces You Will Be Cleaning With Your New Backpack Vacuum

-In fact, when you do this, it doesn’t really matter what the specific power measurements are, because those aren’t always the most indicative when it comes to how well a specific backpack vacuum cleans a specific type of surface or a specific type of debris.
+When you do this, it doesn’t matter what the specific power measurements are, because those aren’t always the most indicative when it comes to how well a specific backpack vacuum cleans a specific type of surface or a specific type of debris.
 But, they can be useful if you are looking for a more “general-purpose” backpack vacuum.

 If that’s the case, and you want a backpack vacuum for general-purpose cleaning, you can’t go wrong with an HP – Horsepower – of at least 6.5, ideally 8 or 9, if not more, and a CFM of at least 70.